Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 The more items a traveler needs to pack before a trip, the more they have a chance to forget.
 Give your connected traveler a stash of spares—such as spare plugs, charging cables, and car adapters—they can keep in their luggage.
 There are countless options for chargers and cables available online, including several that have extra-durable exterior coatings to make them less susceptible to damage.

 Don't forget to treat yourself, too!
-Join Going and save hundreds on your next flight.
+Join Going, and get cheap flights delivered right to your inbox.

 Going may earn affiliate revenue from some of the links in this article, but we only recommend products we use and love.